-- "sovereign power", expressed in particular at the general meeting of shareholders; - "supervisory, advisory and control power": the directors; and - "executive power": the managers.
+- "Sovereign power", expressed in particular at the general meeting of shareholders; - "Supervisory, advisory and control power": the directors; and - "Executive power": the managers.

-For the fiscal year ended December 31, 2023, in addition to the information provided in this section, the status of application of the guidelines in the MiddleNext Code is as follows:
+For the fiscal year ended December 31, 2024, in addition to the information provided in this section, the status of application of the guidelines in the MiddleNext Code is as follows:

 Recommendations of the MiddleNext Code Adopted Not adopted I. The sovereign body This Code does not provide any recommendation intended for the shareholders.
 II.
-The supervisory body R 1: Ethics for the members of the Board of Directors Х R 2: Conflicts of interest Х R 3: Composition of the Board - Presence of independent members of the Board $^{\scriptscriptstyle (1)}$ Х R 4: Information to the members of the Board Х R 5 : Education of the members of the Board $^{\scriptscriptstyle(2)}$ Х R 6: Organization of the meetings of the Board and Committees Х R 7: Creation of Committees Х R 8: Implementation of a CSR Committee (3) Х R 9: Implementation of an internal regulation of the Board Х R 10: Election of each director Х R 11: Term of office of the members of the Board Х R 12: Compensation of directors Х R 13: Implementation of an assessment of the work of the $Board^{(4)}$ Х R 14: Relationship with the "shareholders" Х III.
+The supervisory body R 1: Ethics for the members of the Board of Directors Х R 2: Conflicts of interest Х R 3: Composition of the Board - Presence of independent members of the Board $^{\scriptscriptstyle (1)}$ Х R 4: Information to the members of the Board Х R 5: Education of the members of the Board (2) Х R 6: Organization of the meetings of the Board and Committees Х R 7: Creation of Committees Х R 8: Implementation of a CSR Committee (3) Х R 9: Implementation of an internal regulation of the Board Х R 10: Election of each director Х R 11: Term of office of the members of the Board Х R 12: Compensation of directors Х R 13: Implementation of an assessment of the work of the $Board^{(4)}$ Х R 14: Relationship with the "shareholders" Х III.
 The executive body R 15: Equity and Diversity Policy within the Company Х R 16: Definition and transparency of the compensation of senior executives Х R 17: Succession plan of senior executives Х R 18: Combined employment / corporate office contracts Х R 19: Severance compensation Х R 20: Supplementary pension schemes Х R 21: Stock options and allocation of bonus shares Х R 22: Review of points of vigilance Х

-(1) It is reminded that at the date of this Document, the Company does not more fulfill the conditions laid down by Article L.225-18-1 of the French Commercial Code following the appointment of Mrs. Rodriguez as Director.
+(1) Between January 12, 2024 and May 29, 2024, the Company did not fulfill the conditions laid down by Article L.225-18-1 of the French Commercial Code (Diversity policy).
+The situation was regularized following the appointment of Mr. William J. Monteith as new Director.

-(2) The Company has not yet implemented this recommendation in 2023, the Company having focused on its activities and the research of financing.
+(2) The Company has not yet implemented this recommendation in 2023, the Company focused on its activities and the research of financing.